Skip to Topics in this Article

 • Documents: The broken link is found in this many documents.

-• Pages: The broken link is found on this many pages of the website.
+• Pages: The broken link is found on (number of) pages of the website.

 • Action: Click the button to expand the list of actions to take for the link.
 Select from the following:

-• Mark as fixed: Marks the link as fixed.
+• Mark as fixed: This option marks the link as fixed.
 It will be included in subsequent scans and if the error returns, it will appear again in the broken links list.
 Select this option when the error is actually fixed by the web team on the HTML code of the webpage, or if it is a temporary (for example, in an unpublished state) known issue.

 • Mark as ignored: Ignore the link.
 Use this option if you know the link is, in fact, OK.
 Ignored links are not included in subsequent scans and will not show up as broken.